U.S. Bank Cash+® Visa Signature® Card review

 Best cards to pair with the U.S. Bank Cash+ Visa Signature

 The U.S. Bank Cash+ Visa Signature provides plenty of flexibility for consumers hoping to earn cash back for their purchases each month.
 But that doesn’t mean you can’t find other credit cards that can provide an even bigger boost to your cash back savings when you pair them with the Cash+ Visa Signature.

-The Capital One SavorOne Cash Rewards Credit Card is a good choice if you plan on spending plenty of money at restaurants and on entertainment in the future.
-The card provides unlimited 3 percent cash back on dining and entertainment purchases, as well as 2 percent cash back at grocery stores and 1 percent on all other purchases.
+The Capital One SavorOne is a good choice if you plan on spending plenty of money at restaurants and on entertainment in the future.
+The card provides unlimited 3 percent cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart® and Target®), plus 1 percent on all other purchases.

 When you pair this with the Cash+ Visa Signature, you could earn 3 percent cash back at your favorite restaurants while also earning 5 percent cash back at furniture stores, sporting goods stores, gyms and department stores (on up to $2,000 in combined purchases each quarter).
 It can add up to a significant amount of cash back each month.

-The Bank of America® Cash Rewards credit card is a solid addition to your wallet when it comes to online shopping.
-This card provides 3 percent cash back in the category of your choice, with one of those categories being online shopping (up to $2,500 in combined purchases each quarter).
-The card also offers 2 percent cash back at grocery stores and wholesale clubs and 1 percent back on all other purchases.
+The Bank of America Customized Cash card is a solid addition to your wallet when it comes to online shopping.
+This card provides 3 percent cash back in the category of your choice, with one of those categories being online shopping.
+The card also offers 2 percent cash back at grocery stores and wholesale clubs (up to $2,500 in combined purchases each quarter between the 3 percent and 2 percent categories) and 1 percent back on all other purchases.

 By combining this with your Cash+ Visa Signature, you’ll get a good amount of cash back whether you’re shopping online or at brick-and-mortar locations.

 Bankrate’s Take—Is the U.S. Bank Cash+ Visa Signature worth it?